-In FY2024 signature programming implemented an additional phase (phase 4) and a new funding formula.
-This new concept will add the additional phase and reassign schools based on level of implementation (1--Beginning, 2--Intermediate, 3--Advanced and 4-Post Authorization/Certification), it assesses implementation every year using the new phasing rubric and it will adjust the school phase designation based on progression and observation.
+Moving forward, signature programming is implementing an additional phase (phase 4) and including a new funding formula.
+This new concept will add the additional phase and reassign schools based on level of implementation (1--Beginning, 2--Intermediate, 3--Advanced and 4- Post Authorization/Certification), it assesses implementation every year using the new phasing rubric and it will adjust the school phase designation based on progression and observation.